-Net Product Revenue - Net product revenue is gross product revenue from sales to our customers less deductions for estimated government rebates and chargebacks.
+Net Product Revenue - Net product revenue is gross product revenue from sales to our customers less deductions for estimated government rebates and chargebacks, patient co-pay assistance program, discounts provided to our specialty distributor for prompt payment and reserves for expected returns.

-Net product revenue was \$401.9 million for the year ended December 31, 2022, compared to \$366.0 million and \$353.9 million for the years ended December 31, 2021 and 2020, respectively.
-For the years ended December 31, 2022 and 2021, sales volume accounted for 54.6 percent and 20.7 percent of the increases, respectively.
-Increases in the average price of Korlym accounted for the remaining growth due to price increases effective January 1, 2022 and March 1, 2021.
+Net product revenue was \$482.4 million for the year ended December 31, 2023, compared to \$401.9 million and \$366.0 million for the years ended December 31, 2022 and 2021, respectively.
+Higher sales volume accounted for 57.4 percent of the increase for the year ended December 31, 2023, with the remaining growth due to a price increase effective January 1, 2023.